zuplo/docs/docs/articles/multiple-auth-policies.md

 :::

-In the route that handles multiple authentication policies, add the API Key Authentication policy and the JWT Authentication policy of your choice (i.e.
-Auth0, Okta, Cognito, etc.).
+In the route that handles multiple authentication policies, add the API Key Authentication policy and the JWT Authentication policy of your choice (for example Auth0, Okta, Cognito, etc.).
 For both policies, set the option `allowUnauthenticatedRequests` to `true`.

 Configure the other options as usual.